home-assistant/home-assistant.io/source/lovelace/header-footer.markdown

 ---
-title: "Headers & Footers for Lovelace cards"
+title: "Headers & Footers for dashboard cards"
-description: "Decorate your Lovelace cards with header and footer widgets."
+description: "Decorate your dashboard cards with header and footer widgets."
 ---

-Some Lovelace cards have support for header and footer widgets.
+Some dashboard cards have support for header and footer widgets.
 These widgets fill up the whole available space in a card.

 <p class='img'><img src='/images/lovelace/header-footer/screenshot-picture-buttons.png' alt="Screenshot of an entities card with a picture header.">
 Screenshot of an entities card with a picture header and buttons footer.